How Dyslexic Kids Learn to Read When Removed From School

 A few months ago, I conducted an informal survey on dyslexia, through this blog.
 I asked readers who had a child diagnosed with dyslexia while in a conventional school, who was then removed from that school for homeschooling or unschooling, to tell me about their child’s experience with reading.
 Twenty-one readers responded.
 Of those, 10 fit the criteria I had specified—the child had been in a conventional school, received an official diagnosis of dyslexia, and was removed from school and homeschooled or unschooled.
-All of the stories are interesting (and you can read them in the comments section to that post), but here I will limit the discussion just to those ten who met the stated criteria.
+All of the stories are interesting, but here I will limit the discussion just to those ten who met the stated criteria.

-What follows are excerpts from the ten responses, which I think you will find interesting.
-I’ve taken the liberty of bold-facing bits in each excerpt that have to do with anger and fear about reading and the role of reduced pressure in overcoming those.
+What follows are excerpts from the 10 responses, which I think you will find interesting.
+I’ve taken the liberty of boldfacing bits in each excerpt that have to do with anger and fear about reading and the role of reduced pressure in overcoming those.
 I am very grateful to those who wrote these descriptions.

 And Now Here Are the Quotes:

-- Vicky: “I pulled my daughter with dyslexia and dyscalculia out of traditional education at 7.5yrs, after 3.5yrs at school. … She could read no better at 7 than she could when she started school and it was a constant battle, tears always being the end result and no progress made whatsoever. … When I made the decision to pull her out, we fell into unschooling, not just with education but all aspects of life.
+- Vicky: “I pulled my daughter with dyslexia and dyscalculia out of traditional education at 7.5 yrs, after 3.5 yrs at school … She could read no better at 7 than she could when she started school and it was a constant battle, tears always being the end result and no progress made whatsoever … When I made the decision to pull her out, we fell into unschooling, not just with education but all aspects of life.
 It removed every pressure to read and I never even mentioned reading.
 She's now 9 and a fluent reader, with zero input from me.
 She just picked it up, because she wanted to and no one was forcing her to.
-She still avoided reading like the plague for the first six months as she recovered from what I genuinely now think of as reading trauma at school.
+She still avoided reading like the plague for the first 6 months as she recovered from what I genuinely now think of as reading trauma at school.
 But I watched from a distance as it passed, and she found herself again.
 Yes, she trips over certain words, and has to concentrate, but she needed that space and freedom to fail on her own to get where she is.”